 2) How often can reflection be resolved at compile time?: Our reflection resolution resolved 93% of instances of reflective method or constructor invocations.
 It failed on the other 7% because the reflectively invoked method or constructor cannot be determined statically by any analysis.
 As an example, the RemoteKeyboard app uses reflection for extensibility and duck typing: the user can configure the class name for a shell implementation, and the app reflectively invokes a factory method on this class.
-Moreover, these shell implementations do not have a common interface that defines the factory method, rendering static reflection resolution impossible.
+Moreover, these shell implementations do not have a common interface that defines the factory method, rendering static reflection resolution impracticable.

 3) How effective is type inference for reflection resolution?: To enable modular reflection resolution, a developer may have to write type annotations in a program.
+We evaluated the effectiveness of our type inference (see Section III-A2) that reduces the annotation burden.
+Specifically, we determined how many instances of reflection can be resolved without any developer-written annotation and whether the remaining instances require stronger inference or developer-written annotations.

-For 52% of reflective invocations, our intra-procedural type inference (Section III-A2) determined the exact method that is reflectively invoked without requiring a single annotation.
+For 52% of reflective invocations, our intra-procedural type inference (Section III-A2) enabled fully automated reflection resolution.
+This means that our type inference determined the exact method that is reflectively invoked without requiring a single annotation.

-For 32% of reflective invocations, our field type inference determined the exact method that is reflectively invoked.
+For 41% of reflective invocations, our inter-procedural, intra-class type inference determined the exact method that is reflectively invoked.
 A common example is the initialization of a private field of type class or Method.
 These fields are only assigned once but are initialized within a method that provides exception handling.

-For 9% of reflective invocations, our method signature inference inferred the exact method that is reflectively invoked.
-An example is the use of a helper method that manipulates strings and returns an object of type Method.
+Another example is the use of a helper method that manipulates strings and returns an object of type Method that is used within the class.